 It is about living.”

-Negroponte is an active angel investor and has invested in over 30 startup companies over the last 30 years, including Zagats, Wired, Ambient Devices, Skype and Velti.
-He has sat on several boards, including Motorola (listed on the New York Stock Exchange) and Velti (listed on the NASDAQ and formerly on the London Stock Exchange ).
+Negroponte has invested in over 30 startup companies over the last 30 years, including Zagats, Wired, Ambient Devices, Skype and others.
+He has sat on several boards, including Motorola and Velti.